orangeduck/BVHView/README.md

 # BVHView (fork)

 This repo is a fork of [BVHView](https://github.com/orangeduck/BVHView) developed by [Daniel Holden](https://theorangeduck.com/).
-This BVHView version has been developed for the [Genea Leaderboard](https://genea-workshop.github.io/leaderboard/) research project.
+This BVHView version has been developed for the [GENEA Leaderboard](https://genea-workshop.github.io/leaderboard/) research project.

 ## Roadmap